Eddie2111/FS_Node_GQL_Challenge/readme.md

 * Users can view user counts and product counts.
 * Users are able to rent a product
 * Users are able to buy a product
+* Users are only able to edit their own added products

 ### Advancement

 - Users can assign time for how long the product can be rented
-- Users are only able to edit their own added products
+- Tackling time overlap

 ### Project Documentations